advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter9.md

 Consistency during failover includes:

-- **RW Transactions**: Wait for all preceding transactions to complete before being applied, ensuring synchronization only affects RO transactions.
+- **RW Transactions**: Wait for all preceding transactions to complete before being applied.
 - **RO Transactions**: Wait for preceding transactions to complete before execution, ensuring they read the latest data.

 New transactions on a newly elected primary are held until the backlog is applied, guaranteeing that clients see the latest values.
 This approach prioritizes consistency but may introduce delays depending on the backlog size.